14 Top-Rated Resorts in Alberta

 Popular choices are the highly-rated Hawthorn Dining Room, ranked among the best restaurants in the city, as well as private and in-room dining experiences.
 A classy afternoon high tea is also available.
-Other amenities worth experiencing include the popular RnR Wellness Spa (frequently voted the best independent spa in the city), kids programs, valet parking, and concierge services.
+Other amenities worth experiencing include the popular RnR Wellness Spa, frequently voted the best independent spa in the city, along with kids' programs, valet parking, and concierge services.

 Just steps from Calgary's financial, shopping, and cultural districts, the hotel is the perfect place from which to explore Alberta's largest city and its many attractions.

 9. Moose Hotel & Suites, Banff

 Accommodation: Moose Hotel & Suites

 One of the newest large family resorts in Alberta, the 4-star Moose Hotel & Suites opened to great fanfare in 2016 and has quickly established itself as one of the top places to stay in Banff.

 The 174 well-appointed guest rooms, many of them decorated with huge moose murals, run the gamut from standard hotel rooms to the elegant, extremely spacious two-bedroom rooftop suites, complete with great mountain views from their large balconies.

 For a special treat, check if the wonderful Corner House is available.
 Built in the early 1900s, this heritage home was recently moved to its new location and offers guests a unique resort experience in what amounts to a home of your own, but with all the amenities of the resort included.